 A small set of possible biographies are provided below with different slants for conference programs etc.

 Cameron Neylon is Professor of Research Communication at the Centre for Culture and Technology at Curtin University where he is co-lead on the Curtin Open Knowledge Initiative.
 He is interested in how to make the internet more effective as a tool for science.
 He writes and speaks regularly on scholarly communication, the design of web based tools for research, and the need for policy and cultural change within and around the research community.

 Paragraph with “open” focus

-Cameron Neylon is Advocacy Director for the Public Library of Science, a research biophysicist and well known agitator for opening up the process of research.
+Cameron Neylon is Professor of Research Communication at the Centre for Culture and Technology at Curtin University and well known agitator for opening up the process of research.
 His current work focusses on how the cultures of research affect and effect change in research communications.
 He speaks regularly on issues of Open Science including Open Access publication, Open Data, and Open Source as well as the wider technical and social issues of applying the opportunities the internet brings to the practice of science.
 He was named as a SPARC Innovator in July 2010 for work on the Panton Principles was a co-author of the Altmetrics manifesto and the Principles for Open Scholarly Infrastructures.
 He is a proud recipient of the Blue Obelisk for contributions to open data.
 He writes regularly at his blog, Science in the Open.